-On behalf of automobile and engine manufacturers from around the world, the Worldwide Fuel Charter Committee is pleased to present this proposed Fifth Edition of the Worldwide Fuel Charter.
+On behalf of vehicle and engine manufacturers from around the world, the Worldwide Fuel Charter Committee is pleased to present the Fifth Edition of the Worldwide Fuel Charter.
 The Charter was first established in 1998 to increase understanding of the fuel quality needs of motor vehicle and engine technologies and to promote fuel quality harmonisation worldwide in accordance with those needs.
 Importantly, the Charter matches fuel specifications to the vehicle and engine specifications required to meet various customer needs around the world.

-This proposed Fifth Edition introduces Category 5 for markets with highly advanced requirements for emission control and fuel efficiency.
-As many countries take steps to require vehicles and engines to meet strict fuel economy standards in addition to stringent emission standards, Category 5 will enable some gasoline technologies that can help increase vehicle and engine efficiency.
-This category raises the minimum gasoline research octane number (RON) to 95.
+The Fifth Edition introduces Category 5 for markets with highly advanced requirements for emission control and fuel efficiency.
+As many countries take steps to require vehicles and engines to meet strict fuel economy standards in addition to stringent emission standards, Category 5, which raises the minimum research octane number (RON) to 95, will enable some gasoline technologies that can help increase vehicle and engine efficiency.
 For diesel fuel, this category establishes a high quality hydrocarbon-only specification that takes advantage of the characteristics of certain advanced biofuels, including hydrotreated vegetable oil (HVO) and Biomass-to-Liquid (BTL), provided all other specifications are respected and the resulting blend meets defined legislated limits.

-Other changes from the previous edition include a new test method for trace metals, an updated gasoline volatility table and updated information relating to biofuels, including ethanol, biodiesel and other alternatives to petroleum-based fuels.
-Category 4, as revised, will allow biodiesel in diesel fuel at levels up to five percent by volume.
-The Charter also now references the E100 and B100 Guidelines published by the WWFC Committee in 2009.
+Other changes from the previous edition include a new test method for trace metals and an updated gasoline volatility table.
+Significant changes relate to biodiesel: the Charter now allows up to 5% biodiesel by volume in Category 4 diesel fuel, has new diesel fuel oxidation stability limits and includes an alternative oxidation stability test method with correlations to other methods.
+The Charter also now references the E100 and BI00 Guidelines published by the WWFC Committee in 2009.

-As countries move toward more stringent vehicle and engine requirements, fuel quality becomes more important in terms of preserving the functionality of vehicles and engines.
-Sulphur-free and metal-free fuels remain critical prerequisites for ultraclean and efficient emission control systems.
-Fuel properties play key roles in vehicle and engine emissions and performance, and the most advanced vehicles and engines require the best fuel quality - as represented in Category 5 - to meet their design potential.
+As countries move toward more stringent vehicle and engine requirements, fuel quality's role in preserving the functionality of vehicles and engines continues to grow.
+Sulphur-free and metal-free fuels remain critical prerequisites for ultraclean, efficient and durable emission control systems.
+The most advanced vehicles and engines require the best fuel quality - as represented in Category 5 - to meet their design potential.

-We welcome your comments on this proposed new edition of the Charter and look forward to working with you to support harmonised specifications for the continued benefit of society.
+We appreciate the many comments submitted on this new edition of the Charter; they have helped make it a better document.
+We look forward to working with you to support harmonised specifications for the continued benefit of society.